 A heart-healthy diet

-Foods that are high in saturated and trans fats, salt and cholesterol must be avoided or consumed in controlled portions.
-Fried foods, red meat and eggs that are high in cholesterol must be considerably reduced.
-A diet rich in high-fibre foods including green vegetables, whole grains and seasonal fruits can successfully manage diabetes.
+Foods that are high in saturated and trans fats, salt, and cholesterol must be avoided or consumed in controlled portions.
+Fried foods, red meat, and eggs that are high in cholesterol must be considerably reduced.
+A diet rich in high-fiber foods, including green vegetables, whole grains, and seasonal fruits can successfully manage diabetes.